 While taking the photo, nothing peculiar had happened or had been visible to our eye.
 To better see the details of the photo, click here.
 For a detail of the glowing window in the back of the basilica, behind St. Peter’s tomb, click here and scroll down page.

 By chance, about one minute after John took this photo and two photos of me, a man passing by took our camera and shot two pictures of us standing in the misty light; no statue or apparitions appeared with us.
 To assure ourselves of this unexplainable photo, upon returning home, we had our camera checked for a mechanical problem: There was none.
 We then had the whole role of film forensically analyzed for double exposure or superimposition: All twenty-four frames were centered.
 In Houston, Texas, National Photo Lab (NPL) granted us a Letter of Authenticity.
 We have no scientific explanation for John’s photo, just awe for capturing a miracle.
 However, we believe that John took this photo for a reason and a special mission.

-– A Personal Note by Barbara Manousso
+– A Personal Note by Dr. Barbara Sunderland Manousso